 Therapy limits/thresholds - Outpatient rehabilitation services therapy limits/thresholds apply to certain outpatient provider settings including but not limited to outpatient hospital, critical access hospital settings and home health for certain therapy providers, such as privately practicing therapists and certain home health agencies for those members not under a home health plan of care.
+Deductibles and copayments count towards the therapy limits/thresholds.
 Therapy services may be extended beyond the therapy limits/thresholds if documented by the provider as medically necessary.